sureshnageswaran/GetData006_CourseAssignment/README.md

 4. Invoke run_analysis() with the path to UCI HAR Dataset e.g. If UCI HAR Dataset is located at C:/projects/rwork/getdata006/assignment/UCI HAR Dataset in your drive, then run the command below run_analysis ("C:/projects/rwork/getdata006/assignment/")
 5. The run_analysis() function returns a data frame.
 You can choose to capture it or view the results in the /output/tidy folder.
-Files are FirstTidyDataset.csv and SecondTidyDataset.csv.
+Files are FirstTidyDataset.csv , SecondTidyDataset.csv and SecondTidyDataset.txt.
+6. The SecondTidyDataset.csv and .txt files are identical in data.
+The only difference is the generation of the .txt was done with write.table instead of write.csv.

 The dataset includes the following files: